What do we know about people?

 But we as people also seek/need validation from others.
 We need the approval of others to move forward, and social media platforms, Facebook, Instagram, and Twitter, have exploited this to the point where it’s hard to know if anything is posted without the intent of getting “likes” or “shares” or making it go viral.
 Is it progress, or does it just look like progress on the internet?

 And it’s only getting worse.

-Like the videos made, each one stranger, or more controversial than the last for the most views, subscribers, attention.
-Or the phenomenon of adults pretending to be little kids to gain internet exposure.
+Like the videos made, each one stranger, more extreme, or more controversial than the last for the most views, subscribers, and attention.
+Or the phenomenon of adults pretending to be kids to gain internet exposure.